mugdhav/mugdhav.github.io/index.md

-## Mugdha Vairgade's Home Page
+## Mugdha Vairgade

 I am Mugdha Vairagade, Senior Technical Writer and Content Architect, working in the Telecom domain for 11 years.
 I design documentation suites for BSS software and document multiple BSS components for entrprise user and developer audiences.

 I am also a coder with knowledge of Python, Java, and C among many other programming languages.

 I build chatbots, design user interfaces.

-You can find here work samples reated to my software documentation, coding, and UX design experience.
+You can find here my work samples reated to my software documentation, coding, and UX design experience.

 ```This home page is generated with Jekyll and hosted with GitHub Pages.```